What can Sports Clubs do…

 Helping kids develop a healthier relationship with food does not mean being perfect.
 It means creating a culture where nutritious choices feel normal, valued and supported.
 Sports clubs play a powerful role in shaping children’s habits on and off the pitch.
 Here are a few key ways clubs can make a meaningful difference:

-When coaches, staff and older players model healthy eating habits such as drinking water, avoiding sugary snacks and talking positively about food and energy, it has a ripple effect.
+When coaches, staff and older players model healthy eating habits such as drinking water, eating well and talking positively about food and energy, it has a ripple effect.
 Kids naturally mimic those they admire, so clubs have a huge opportunity to show that food is fuel and that smart choices are part of being an athlete.